Summer Internship Program: Westmoreland and Richmond Counties

 1. Describe your plans for this internship. (i.e. What specifically will the intern be doing?)

 The 10-week position shared between Westmoreland and Richmond Counties will contribute to both the agriculture and 4-H Extension program areas.
 The main agricultural focus will be on-farm research and demonstration plots in corn, soybeans, small grains, and vegetables.
 Corn, soybean, and small grain variety trials are established annually with a cooperating farmer.
-The intern will collect and summarize data necessary for publishing the On-Farm Corn, Small Grains, and Soybean Trials in 2017, all valuable Extension publications that help local growers.
-The intern will also be involved with two recently funded grant projects that will work with the vegetable industry in the county.
-One will involve weekly monitoring and scouting sweet corn for damaging pests in an effort to develop an IPM program in sweet corn.
-The findings will be communicated to the grower, so that s/he can make informed decisions about pesticide use.
-The intern will also learn about the Food Safety Modernization (FSMA) Act, recent legislation that establishes minimum food safety requirements for vegetable farmers, by taking irrigation water samples to be tested at Virginia Tech which will help local growers meet the water testing requirements necessary for compliance with FSMA.
+The intern will collect and summarize data necessary for publishing the On-Farm Corn, Small Grains, and Soybean Trials in 2018, all valuable Extension publications that help local growers.
+The intern will also be involved with a recently funded grant project that includes weekly monitoring and scouting sweet corn for damaging pests in an effort to develop an IPM program in sweet corn.
+The findings will be communicated to the grower, so that he/she can make informed decisions about pesticide use.
 In addition to data collection and analysis, the intern will be expected to present results to local growers at field days and/or at other programs.
 Since Westmoreland County has a very diverse agricultural industry, the intern will have the opportunity to learn about and assist in troubleshooting production problems in field crops, vegetables, and nursery crops.

 The main 4-H youth development focus will be assisting with 4-H camp, local day camps, and youth activities at the Richmond County Fair.
 Preparing for 4-H camps is extensive and will include proper registration and enrollment of participants, planning of programs for the week of camp, teen and adult leader training and developing activities related to the camp’s theme.
+Two local day camps are offered during the summer and if the dates fall while the intern is here, the intern will be involved in planning, organizing, and delivering those programs.
 The Richmond County Fair hosts youth livestock shows for beef, lambs, goats, poultry and rabbits.
 The intern will assist in organizing the livestock shows.
 Tasks include set up of the arena, registration of participants, recruitment of a judge and running the show.
 Farmer for the Day is a day camp style program that is run from the Richmond County Fair.
 The intern will participate in program planning and delivery for Farmer for the Day.
 VCE has a booth at the fair that is run by Extension staff and volunteers each evening.
 The intern will participate in planning for and running that booth.
 The intern may also work with the 4-H agent to provide support for existing long-term 4-H clubs and the volunteers who run those clubs.

 Additional activities include: